davidacampos/mac-wireguard-setup/README.md

 just wraps wg-quick script as a service and installs files to appropriate locations.
 Since it uses wg-quick, multiple tunnels may be activated at a time.

+> **Note**
+> The difference with this fork is that it's intended to work on newer M1, M2, etc. based Macs

 ## Prerequisites